Christina Milian Flaunts Fit Figure In White Gucci Swimsuit While Paddle Boarding

 The social media star sat in the middle of a paddleboard that boasted a blue hue that nearly matched the color of the ocean.
 The front of the board was white, and it also had a few orange and green stripes on it.
 Christina leaned one hand on the side of the board and rested her other near her back while she smiled big for the camera.
 Her daughter, Violet, could be seen floating in the water in front of her mother.
 In the caption of the post, Christina made a pun and said that she has 99 problems, but a beach isn’t one.

 She opted for a curve-hugging swimsuit from Gucci.
 The garment had thin straps and a scooping neckline that showed off her ample bust and trim arms.
 The body of the suit was tight on her midsection and waist, and it allowed her to show off her trim legs.
-The front of the suit featured the “Gucci” logo written across her tummy in bold, black letters, and a Mickey Mouse graphic appeared directly above it.
+The front of the suit featured the Gucci logo across her tummy in bold, black letters, and a Mickey Mouse graphic appeared directly above it.
 She pulled her long, dark locks back in a high bun and decorated her ears with a small set of earrings.

-Like her mother, Violet was all smiles for the photo op and appeared to be wearing a short-sleeve shirt.
+Like her mother, Violet was all smiles for the photo op and appeared to be wearing a short-sleeved shirt.
 She wore her long, dark locks down and had a few braids on the top of her head.

 The post has amassed over 86,000 likes from fans.
 More than 200 Instagrammers have taken their admiration a step further by commenting with both words and emoji.